Pomax/are-we-flying/docs/index.md

   }
 }

-// And then the only thing left to do in the browser
-// is to create a browser client instance: createBrowserClient(BrowserClient);
+// Then the only thing left to do in the browser is to create a browser client instance: createBrowserClient(BrowserClient);
 ```

+And that's it, we just implemented a full server + client + browser constellation!

-So let's run `node api-server.js` in one terminal, and `node web-server.js --browser` in another.
+So let's run `node api-server.js` in a terminal, and `node web-server.js --browser` in another.
 Doing so will show us the following text in the server terminal:

 ```
 ...> node api-server.js